JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **7949 days**.
+Here is a random fact about me - I have been on this planet for **7950 days**.

-And here is a just a random fact -  **Americans consumed more than twenty billion hot dogs in 2000**.
+And here is a just a random fact -  **In July 1874, a swarm of Rocky Mountain locusts flew over Nebraska covering an area estimated at 198,600 square miles.
+It is estimated that the swarm contained about 12.5 trillion insects.
+These insects became extinct thirty years later**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)